zubsyeda/CapstoneProject/README.md

 **Required Must-have Stories**

-* Create a new entry
+[x] Create a new entry
+[x] Calender linked to diary entries
+[x] Login & Sign up
+[ ] Connect UserId with its diary entries
+[ ] Work on UI/UX

+**Optional Nice-to-have Stories**

+* Streaks for writing an entry every single day
 * add marvel or oddity buttons where users can select and assign
 * automatic dates, list entries with the date it was written
 * Ability to add a photo with the diary entry

-**Optional Nice-to-have Stories**

-* Streaks for writing an entry every single day

 <div>
     <a href="https://www.loom.com/share/e6707636c0214b1b8485a19a5f88645e">